Chart Color Schemes

 Woollahra has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 37 projects likely to affect the region.
-Notable projects include Westfield Bondi Junction, Woollahra Station Completion and Rezoning (scheduled for completion in late 2021), Woollahra Public School Redevelopment Stage 2 (commenced March 2020, expected completion mid-2023), and Woollahra Station Activation as part of the Eastern Suburbs Railway project (underway since 2015).
-The following list details projects most relevant to the area.
+AreaSearch has identified 37 projects likely affecting this region.
+Notable ones include Westfield Bondi Junction, Woollahra Station Completion and Rezoning, Woollahra Public School Redevelopment (Stage 2), and Woollahra Station Activation (Eastern Suburbs Railway).
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.